Rural Municipality of Rosser: Demographics

 As of 2004, a handful of elderly Old Swedish (gammalsvenska) speakers remain.
-They are the descendents of ethnically Swedish people who moved to Manitoba from Gammalsvenskby, Ukraine, in the early 1900s.
+They are the descendants of ethnically Swedish people who moved to Manitoba from Gammalsvenskby, Ukraine, in the early 1900s.
 Old Swedish derives from the Estonian Swedish dialect of the late 1700s as spoken on the island of Dagö (Hiiumaa).
 While rooted in Swedish, the dialect shows influence and borrowings from Estonian, German, Russian, and Ukrainian.